 Michael Schack: First of all, I’m an international product artist.
 This means I’m a touring drummer/demonstrator and an artist who uses V-Drums also with the artists I play with.
 I’m also a contributor to the Electronic Percussion Design department at Roland Japan, both as a consultant and sound designer.

-MP: How did the gig (with Roland) come about?
+How did the Micheal Shack and Roland gig come about?

 Michael Schack: I started being a Roland Drum Demonstrator at the end of 1992, with the release of the TD-7.
 I received a call from a Roland manager in the Benelux office who had been following my progression.
 He was looking for a new artist to do drum demonstrations in Dutch and French.
 He invited me to try out the set on the condition that I could also do a possible demonstration in French.